 - No need to charge

 - Doesn't offer power metric (yet)

-While other big brands like Nike and Adidas have dabbled but ultimately decided to step away from connected footwear, Under Armour continues to bet big on the future of running shoes being smart.
+While other big brands like Nike and Adidas have dabbled, but ultimately decided to step away from connected footwear, Under Armour has extended its Hovr range of smart shoes and continued to bet big on the future of running shoes being smart.

 Essential reading: Best GPS running watches to buy

 These next generation Hovr smart running shoes are on sale now with prices starting at .
 Under Armour is very keen to point out that you’ll pay the same price as you would for its regular running kicks, so there’s no premium for those connected smarts.

 But do we really want chips in our shoes?
 And what can our shoes teach us that our existing running tech can’t already?
 We put the HOVR Infinite – the everyday run version of the new smart shoes – to the test to find out.